bentoml/BentoML/docs/source/use-cases/large-language-models/vllm.rst

 .. note::

     This example Service uses the model ``mistralai/Mistral-7B-Instruct-v0.2``.
-You can choose any other model supported by vLLM based on your needs.
+You can choose other models in the BentoVLLM repository or any other model supported by vLLM based on your needs.

 .. code-block:: python
     :caption: `service.py`